legion-platform/legion/docs/source/tutorials_wine.rst

     id: wine
     kind: ModelPackaging
     spec:
-      artifactName: "<fill-in>"  # set artifact name from previous step;
+      artifactName: "<fill-in>"  # Use artifact name from Train step
       targets:
-        - connectionName: docker-ci  # set docker repository connection where our packaged model will be saved
+        - connectionName: docker-ci  # Docker registry when output image will be stored
           name: docker-push
-      integrationName: docker-rest  # set Model packaging toolchain integration as rest service
+      integrationName: docker-rest  # REST API Packager

-In this file, we do:
+In this file, we:

-- line 4: Set artifact name from the previous step;
+- line 4: Set artifact name from the Train step
-- line 6: Set target docker registry to id from :ref:`Docker connection` file;
+- line 6: Set docker registry, where output will be staged
-- line 7: Set target command for the packager;
+- line 7: Specify docker command
-- line 8: Set id of :term:`Docker REST API Packaging Toolchain Integration`;
+- line 8: id of :term:`REST API Packager`

-Create :term:`Model Packaging` using :term:`Legion CLI`:
+Create :term:`Package` using :term:`Legion CLI`:

 .. code-block:: console

     $ legionctl conn create -f ./legion/packaging.legion.yaml

-Check :term:`Model Packaging` logs:
+Check :term:`Package` logs:

 .. code-block:: console

     $ legionctl packaging logs --id wine

-After some time :term:`Model Packaging` will be finished.
+After some time, the :term:`Package` process will finish.

-To check status run:
+To check the status, run:

 .. code-block:: console

     $ legionctl packaging get --id wine

-You will see YAML with updated :term:`Model Packaging` resource.
+You will see YAML with updated :term:`Package` resource.
 Look at the status section.
 You can see:

-- ``image`` (this is the filename of docker image in the registry with the trained model as a REST service`);
+- ``image`` (this is the filename of the docker image in the registry with the trained model as a REST service`);

-Or create packaging using :term:`Plugin for JupyterLab`:
+Or run Package using the :term:`Plugin for JupyterLab`:

-1. Open jupyterlab;
+1. Open jupyterlab
-2. Open cloned repo, and then the folder with the project;
+2. Open the repository that has the source code, and navigate to the folder with the MLProject file
-3. Select file ``./legion/packaging.legion.yaml`` and in context menu press ``submit`` button;
+3. Select file ``./legion/packaging.legion.yaml`` and in the context menu press the ``submit`` button

-You can see model logs using ``Legion cloud mode`` side tab in your Jupyterlab
+To view Package logs, use ``Legion cloud mode`` in the side tab of your Jupyterlab

 1. Open ``Legion cloud mode`` tab;
 2. Look for ``PACKAGING`` section;
-3. Press on the row with `ID=wine`;
+3. Click on the row with `ID=wine`;
-4. Press button ``LOGS`` to connect to :term:`Model Packaging` logs;
+4. Click the button for ``LOGS`` and view the ``Packaging`` logs;

-After some time :term:`Model Packaging` will be finished.
-Status of training is updated in column ``status`` of the `PACKAGING` section in the ``Legion cloud mode`` tab.
-If model training finished with success you will see `status=succeeded`.
+After some time the :term:`Package` process will finish.
+The status of training is updated in column ``status`` of the `PACKAGING` section in the ``Legion cloud mode`` tab.
+You should see `status=succeeded`.

-Then open :term:`Model Packaging` again by pressing the appropriate row.
+Then open Packaging again by pressing the appropriate row.
 Look at the `Results` section.
-You can see:
+You should see:

 - ``image`` (this is the filename of docker image in the registry with the trained model as a REST service`);

 .. _tutorials_wine-deploy:

 #########################
-Deploy the packed model
+Deploy the model
 #########################

 .. csv-table::
    :stub-columns: 1
    :width: 100%

-    "Step input data",  "The packed model as Docker image with REST API" "Step output data", "The deployed model"
+    "Before",  "Model is packaged as image in the Docker registry" "Step output data", "Model is served via REST API from the Legion cluster"

 Create payload: